uncognic/circuitchat/README.md

 # circuitchat
 P2P encrypted messaging over Tor made in Rust.

 It creates ephemeral Tor onion services for real-time messaging with the [Noise Protocol Framework](https://noiseprotocol.org/).
-No server, no identity, it is meant to reduce metadata leakage.
+There is no server and no identity, all connections are ephemeral.
+It is meant to reduce metadata leakage.

 ## Features